Get a Free Quote

 Make Your House Ready

-Preparation costs can be as low as a few thousand dollars or much more, depending on the size of the home.
+Preparation costs can run as low as a few thousand dollars, or considerably more, depending on the home’s size.

 The Cost of Transport

-Specialized heavy-haul equipment is necessary to safely transport the structure.
+Specialised heavy-haul equipment is necessary to move the structure safely.

 Foundation Installation

-This stage can significantly increase the total **cost of moving home**.
+This stage can significantly raise the total cost of moving home.

 Utility Reconnection